“Bearing with one another, and forgiving one another, if anyone has a complaint against another; even as Christ forgave

 “if anyone has a complaint against another”

-A complaint is a grievance against someone else.
-An occasion of complaint implies blame.
-The complaint may be justified.
-A “complaint” is an idiom meaning to accept an allegation against someone for a legal review.
-It is to bring an accusation against someone.
-It is an idiom meaning to accept in accordance with a charge, to accept a complaint in court, to admit a complaint to judgment.
+A “complaint” is a grievance against someone else.
+An occasion of complaint implies blame, and the objection may be justified on our part.
+A “complaint” is an idiom meaning accepting an allegation against someone for a legal review; it is to bring an accusation against someone for a personal wrong.
+This idiom carries the idea of accepting in accordance with a charge, receiving a complaint in court, or admitting a complaint to judgment.
 “Complaint” also includes a complaint against another about an imaginary wrong.
-The biblical norm is to forgive a complaint that we might have against others even though we are in the right.
+The biblical norm is forgiving a complaint we might have against others even though we are in the right.

 Can you let a complaint you have against someone drop?
-Can you forgive fault against you?
+Can you forgive an outrageous fault against you?
 Do you persistently hold a grudge?
 Can you let the offense against you go without retaliation?
-If Christ forgave faults against him, so should we.
+If Christ forgave faults against Him, so should we.

 Forgiveness means not punishing others for what they did to us.
-A mature believer is not bitter toward those who wrong him.
-He is not hostile, implacable.
-His mind is completely free and relaxed toward other people.
-He does not retaliate through gossip and maligning.
-He does not use revenge tactics.
-Forgiveness means forgetting it and, therefore, not retaliate.
+A mature believer is not bitter toward those who wrong them.
+They are not hostile or implacable.
+Their mind is completely free and relaxed toward other people.
+They do not retaliate through gossip and maligning.
+They do not use revenge tactics.

-When we forbear, we hold everything back; when we forgive, we hold nothing against.
+When we forbear, we hold everything back; when we forgive, we hold nothing against others.
+What a beautiful balance of attitude!
 Forbearance refuses to demand what is deserving.
 Forgiveness gives more than what is deserving.
-What a beautiful balance of attitude!